safeledger logo

 Setting up your business in Dubai, primarily Freezone, offers clear advantages, making it a highly popular choice, especially for people investing from other countries.

-• 100% Foreign Ownership: This is a major benefit.
-In Free Zones, you can fully own your company without needing a local partner from the UAE.
-This means you have complete control over your business.
+• 100% Foreign Ownership: Dubai Free Zones allow full ownership without a local partner, giving you complete control over your business.

 • Tax Benefits: